Monday, January 12, 2026

 Courtesy Fred Segal

-Customers in California are embracing sustainable fashion, too.
+Customers across the state are embracing sustainable fashion.
 According to recent data from McKinsey and Company, 92 percent of California shoppers said they would participate in brand-sponsored apparel recycling.
 Fifty-four percent said they anticipate purchasing more clothing made from recycled materials in the near future, and 15 percent of younger Californians, aged 18 to 24, said they are willing to pay a premium as high as 15 percent for clothing made from recycled materials.

 “That translates into a holistic impact of $2.70 for every $1.00 spent.
 Scaled up across the United States, closed-loop apparel recycling could achieve a total holistic impact of $50 billion to $70 billion,” the report reads.